griendt/gd6/docs/docs/phases/4_movement.md

     Then these units will proceed to move as usual.
 This can be an expansion or distribution (no further battle) or an Invasion.

 ## Invasion

 An invasion comes at the cost of a certain penalty: the attacker will lose two Armies before being able to deal any damage.

 After this initial penalty, an Invasion goes similarly to a skirmish: both the attacker and the defender lose one Army each until at most one player is left standing.

 * If the defending armies are all defeated, the territory becomes neutral.
 If the target contains a Bivouac, it is destroyed.
 * If the invader still has armies left, they will proceed to move as usual.
-* Some mechanics alter the way an Invasion is processed, such as a Fortress, as described below.
+* Some mechanics alter the way an Invasion is processed, such as a Watchtower, as described below.

-### Fortress
+### Watchtower

-If the defending player has a Fortress on their territory, then that Fortress must first be broken through.
+If the defending player has a Watchtower on their territory, then that Watchtower must first be broken through.
 In order to do this, the attacker has to lose two Armies (in addition to the regular invasion penalty).

 * If the attacker sends enough units to break through the fortress, then the fortress turns into a Ruin.